henrikstengaard/hstwb-package/README.md

 1. Emulator: Add directory with device name ROMS: and select Cloanto Amiga Forever Kickstart roms "c:\Users\Public\Documents\Amiga Files\Shared\rom" directory.
 Select ROMS: device in Install Kickstart Roms option, when emulator is started.
 2. Real Amiga: Copy Cloanto Amiga Forever Kickstart roms files from "c:\Users\Public\Documents\Amiga Files\Shared\rom" to CF card using CF to USB adapter.
 Select CF0: device in Install Kickstart Roms option, when CF card is plugged into A600/A1200 PCMCIA port.

+---

+**Q:** How do I customize the Blizzard, ACA and Furia accelerator card scripts?

+**A:** Blizzard, ACA and Furia accelerator card scripts contains default settings and can customized by changing following files located in S: assign:

+- Blizzard: Blizzard accelerator card initialization script using BlitzKick.
+- ACA: ACA accelerator card initialization script using ACATune.
+- Furia: Furia accelerator card initialization script using FuriaTune.

 ## Screenshots